 Requisite Skills and Attributes

-Though many of the skills required for government service are the same basic ones described in the Entering the Profession section of this site, there are a few additional areas that become important for international government work.
+Though many of the skills required for government service are the same basic ones described on the Entering Public International Public Interest Law page, there are a few additional areas that become important for international government work.
 These skills and attributes include a commitment to public service, an understanding of and appreciation for the complexities of international work, outstanding academic performance, language skills and the willingness to be flexible about the type of work.

 To the question of whether or not knowledge of a foreign language is essential for government employment, the simple answer is no. As described in the introduction to this Guide, speaking a foreign language is preferable though not essential to securing employment in international organizations.
 The government will generally specify if a language is required, and unless the placement is overseas it is usually nota prerequisite.
 The federal agency most likely to require language skills is the State Department, and that is usually only when a placement is overseas.
 The federal government will generally enroll an employee in language training if competency in a foreign language is necessary to successfully complete an overseas assignment.